SergeyVlSorokin/NewEraProgramingIdeas/README.md

 - can this apply to software development?
 We may consider top-down approach to be a representation of this: we define general structure and than fill it with details.
 But sometimes we should backtrack and change decisions on higher lever, or move things around.
 - It may make sence to start working deeper on areas which are less clear, so that we clarify them first and if neccesary adjust requirements for things around.

+### Keep documentation in sync with code
+- If we keep syncing code with documentation (which provides top-level context on what this code should do and how it should be organised) in both directions, than we will have documentation which is allways up-to-date.

 # Target audience
 AI-enabled development of large software projects with good control by software engineers Small projects - will not work, already served well by single-short tools (replit, Claude Code)